barumau/pandunia/polski/polski-pandunia.md

 być mistrzem (być ekspertem) - mesta
 być o; dyskutować o - tema
 być obok - lata
-być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - beyu
+być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - be
 być podobnym, być jak - samu
 być przeciw - kontra
 być umiejscowionym (być ulokowanym, stać) - loku